 Within the inserted building figure internal courtyards of different proportions allow daylight to be directed into the interior and facilitate orientation.
 Sensible building depths and a square structural grid of 8.10 x 8.10 metres produce the required flexibility.
 A semi-public, two-storey passageway leads from Petersgraben to the Spitalgarten and provides clearly identifiable accesses to all the important functions.

 With light-coloured prefabricated concrete elements, the architectural appearance reflects the structure as primary structure, while differentiated areas of infill, glazed in some places, opaque in others, allow a response to be made to the different functional needs.

 Competition 2013, 1st Prize

-Antoni Armengol, Patric Barben, Reto Bleiker, Peter Blume, Mirco Cortesi, Maurin Elmer, Lorenzo Giuliani, Tobias Greiner, Agnieszka Gronek, Christian Hönger, Martin Künzler, Jordan Leonardis, Yin Li, Stefanie Murer, Ryan Muhr, Julia Partenheimer, Juliette Richet, Andreas Sager, Susanne Schanz, Thomas Schmitz, Jonas Schöpfer, Florian Senn, Christian Senn, Timothy Shah, Carina Thurner, Fabienne Ulrich, Nadia Vontobel, Kaspar Zeindler
+Antoni Armengol, Patric Barben, Reto Bleiker, Peter Blume, Mirco Cortesi, Maurin Elmer, Lorenzo Giuliani, Tobias Greiner, Agnieszka Gronek, Antonia Hoffmeier, Christian Hönger, Martin Künzler, Jordan Leonardis, Yin Li, Stefanie Murer, Ryan Muhr, Juliette Richet, Andreas Sager, Susanne Schanz, Thomas Schmitz, Jonas Schöpfer, Florian Senn, Christian Senn, Timothy Shah, Julia Strelzig, Carina Thurner, Fabienne Ulrich, Nadia Vontobel, Kaspar Zeindler